clarifyhealth/pdfViewer/README.md

 # pdfViewer
-It is a pdf viewer
+It is a pdf viewer.